+Number of points used to represent the relative geometries between a pair of backbone positions of different secondary structure types, and the averaged RMSD of approximating the relative geometries of position pairs in native backbonesa by the respective closest representative points.

 aThe RMSD are calculated over the backbone atoms and the pseudo Cγ atoms of the two positions, and averaged over backbone position pairs contained in the TRN21031 set.

 bSecondary structure types of the two backbone positions.
 H stands for helix, E for strand, and C for coil.